 Figure 20.
 Effect of the transformer leakage inductance on the isolated output load regulation

-As shown in Section 5.7, the input voltage also plays a role in the isolated output regulation.
-Figure 20 further proves the slight dependency of the isolated output voltage on the input voltage.
+The input voltage also plays a role in the isolated output regulation.
+The figure below further proves the slight dependency of the isolated output voltage on the input voltage.